Aloshi/EmulationStation/README.md

 The following "tags" are replaced by ES in COMMANDs:

-`%ROM%`		- Replaced with absolute path to the selected ROM.
+`%ROM%`		- Replaced with absolute path to the selected ROM, with most Bash special characters escaped with a backslash.

 `%BASENAME%`	- Replaced with the "base" name of the path to the selected ROM.
 For example, a path of "/foo/bar.rom", this tag would be "bar".
 This tag is useful for setting up AdvanceMAME.

+`%ROM_RAW%`	- Replaced with the unescaped absolute path to the selected ROM.
+If your emulator is picky about paths, you might want to use this instead of %ROM%, but enclosed in quotes.

 gamelist.xml
 ============